sadimauro/pycon_2019/presentation/notes.md

 Mocking is a thing.
 See example code.

-Floats act peculiarly, but their behavior makes sense if you think about how they're stored internally.
+Floats act peculiarly, but their behavior mostly makes sense if you think about how they're stored internally.

 Less Useful Tidbits
 ===================

+There is new Python governance:  before Guido was BDFL; now, a five-member steering council share that responsibility.

 virtualenv, tox, nox, other tools are popular ones to initialize various virtual environments for checking your package installs and testing.